AM-Cowles/employee-tracker/README.md

 ![Bootstrap-5](https://img.shields.io/badge/Bootstrap-blue)

 ## Deployed-Application
-The Employee Directory application is an application built using React and is deployed on GitHub Pages through the following link [The Employee Directory App](https://AM-Cowles.github.io/employee-tracker/)
+The Employee Tracker is an application built using React and is deployed on GitHub Pages through the following link [The Employee Tracker App](https://am-cowles.github.io/employee-tracker/)

 ## Tests
 The application is currently tested using the front-end.